ColossusHub/ColossusHub.github.io/index.markdown

 In this video, we showed running inference for Llama 2 70B through our [vLLM AMD port](#vllm-amd-port) and connecting [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) to the model backend.
 We made some tweaks to make Chatbot UI to work with a custom backend model.
 To test it out yourselve, please [sign up](#sigup-to-use-colossus) for the free trial version of Colossus.

+# vLLM AMD Port

+We've ported vLLM to AMD hardware and open sourced it here.

+## Instructions To Compile the Code from Source

+Put instructions here.

-# Sigup to Use Colossus
+# Signup to Use Colossus
 You can test our baby Colossus cloud service for free for two days.
 Baby Colossus will have all environment configured for you to run inference using vLLM and train model using the Jupyter notebook for free.
 Plese sign up our waitlist [here](https://forms.gle/EVHTfyW1fmXEzwRQ7).

 * * *